msgbyte/tailchat/website/docs/deployment/kubernetes/sealos.md

 Next, we will create Minio, an open-source object storage service.
 We can also quickly create it through Sealos's UI.
 The image used is `minio/minio`.
 Note that we need to make some adjustments:

 - Expose port: 9000
+- Change the run command to: `minio`
-- Change the run command to: `minio server /data`
+- Change the command parameters to: `server /data`
 - Set environment variables:
   - MINIO_ROOT_USER: tailchat
   - MINIO_ROOT_PASSWORD: com.msgbyte.tailchat
 - Local storage: `/data`

 The final result is as follows: